Curriculum

 5. A Generic Class With Two Type Parameters

-Generic classes can accept multiple types also, as demonstrated in the example where it can accept both Integer and String.
+Generic classes can also accept multiple types, as demonstrated in the example where they can accept both Integer and String.

 Example: A Generic Class With Two Type Parameters